Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Quantum Meta-Complexity

 \subsection{Definition of $quK^t(x)$}

-Let $\mathsf{QU}^t$ be a quantum algorithm that takes $1^n$ and $c\in\bit^{m(n)}$ as input, where $m$ is a polynomial.
-The algorithm considers $c$ as an encoding of a $t(n)$-depth quantum circuit $C$, and outputs the output of $C$.
+Let $\mathsf{QU}^t$ be a quantum algorithm that takes $1^n$ and $c\in\bit^{*}$ as input.
+The algorithm considers $c$ as an encoding of an output length $m$, an input size $s$, a $t(n)$-depth quantum circuit $C$.
+Then, it runs $C\ket{0^s}$, measures the first $m$-bits, and outputs the resulting $m$ bits.
 If $c$ is not a valid encoding of a quantum circuit, then we simply output $\bot$.

 Let $\cA$ be a quantum algorithm that takes $1^n$ as input and outputs $x\in\bit^{m(n)}$, where $m$ is a polynomial.
 We say that $\cA$ is a $t$-time quantum algorithm if it can be run by first running a classical Turing machine $c\la \cM^t(1^n)$ running in $t$-steps, then running $x\la\mathsf{QU}^t(1^n,c)$, and outputting $x$.